darkestfloyd/DS5500Project/README.md

 ![alt text](images/grad_cam.png)

 Gradient-weighted Class Activation Mapping (Grad-CAM), uses the gradients of any target concept, flowing into the final convolutional layer to produce a coarse localization map highlighting the important regions in the image for predicting the concept.
 Since it is continuous, we encoded the intensity using saturation and luminance.
+The epochs were encoded using the horizontal spatial position such that it is clear to the user that the images should be improving over time.

-We even incorporated a means of interacting with the user.
-They can load any image, and see why our models are classifying it as is.
+Finally, we incorporated a means of interacting with the user.
+They can load any image, and have our models run on it.
+They will be able to see the class assignment and the reason why the class was assigned.
 ![alt text](images/grad_interact.png)

 ## Conclusion

-The visualization tool has been smoothly integrated with our models, conveying all information required to address the tasks defined
+The visualization tool has been smoothly integrated with our models, conveying all information required to address the tasks defined.
+Unforunately, there is room for improvement regarding accuracy.
+If given more time, we would be able to run for my epochs instead of just 20.
+Also, due to processing limiations we had to limit our batch size.
+If increased, we strongly believe it would have performed better.

 All design choices have leveraged course material, including marks, channels, linking, and hovering.